IDOLATRY-11/The Heavenly Self, the “I Am”

 Disregarding these Namems and Titles and their proper order would be a sort of IDOLATRY.

 so far we’ve learned from Genesis Chapter One the meaning of the Attributes – YHVH and ELKM – of line 2.
-Togteher, we’ve said, they constitute the new “Heavenly Court” where ELKM would stand for the absolute Justice whereas YHVH for the Absolute MERCY.
+Togther, we’ve said, they constitute the new “Heavenly Court” where ELKM would stand for the Absolute Justice whereas YHVH for the Absolute MERCY.

-In the Eternal Sabbath, when ELKM would cease His work, YHVH would reign alone.
-Since YHVH does not judge in the Sabbath, for there She showers endless unconditional Love, there is no YHVH’s Court.
+In the Eternal Sabbath, when ELKM would cease His work and cease to Judge, YHVH will reign alone.
+Since YHVH does not judge in the Sabbath- She showers only endless unconditional Love- there is no YHVH’s Court.

 You will see that clearly in the text describing Noah’s Flood

-The notion of a Heavenly Court implies that the Attributes debate our case.
+The very notion of a Heavenly Court implies that the Attributes debate our case.
 Sometimes they would agree, sometimes they would not.
-The question is: When they clash, who would decide the final Verdict?
+Finally they would come out with a common, One Verdict.
+The question is: When they clash badly, who would decide the final Verdict?
 Who would act like the Arbiter?

-The First Commandment suggests that the Arbiter of YHVH ELKM (line 2) is the “I AM” in line 1.
-It is the Self which stands ‘above’ the Attributes and issues the final verdict. .
+Moses, in the First of the Ten Commandments, implies that the Arbiter of YHVH ELKM (line 2) is the “I AM” in line 1.
+It is the Self which stands ‘above’ the Attributes, who decides and issues the final verdict..

-Tradition (Kabbala) says that the “I Am” is the source of everything in this world. it brought up CREATION.
-It is the Supreme Will, the “CROWN” above the Attributes. .
+Tradition (Kabbala) teaches that the “I Am” is the primary source of everything in this world.
+The Will of the Self brought about the entire CREATION.
+In fact, the so-called Supreme Will is the “CROWN” above the Attributes. .

 Take the USA Government as an example.
 While the he Congress debates in its two parties (line 2) the final decision expresses the Will of the People (Line 1).
 That decision is transferred down to the Presidency for its execution in the real world (line 3)

-In fact, when ELKM said “Let Us Make Adam in Our Form and Our Image” He introduce the I and You.
-He ‘consulted’ His ‘Self’ and made our self accordingly.
-In contrast to almost all creatures made before him, Adam possesses not only a sense of Communal Self but also a sense of Individual self. .
+When ELKM said “Let Us Make Adam in Our Form and Our Image” He introduce the I and You and He and She.
+In other words, He ‘consulted’ His ‘Self’ and made our ‘self’ accordingly.
+Thus we possess a real sense of ‘self’ whose origin is divine. .

-The Self therefore aspires to be recognized, even exhaled by other ‘selves’.
-It motivates our life and drives us forwards to achieve things.
+The feature of the Self is that it aspires to be recognized and even exhaled by other ‘selves’.
 The Self wishes to be a king, to impact our surrounding, to be adored.
+Next class we’ll see how this is played out in the Moses’ First of the Ten Commandment. . . .

 End of IDOLATRY class 11.